“Because retirement should be enjoyed forever!”

 How different are Reverse Mortgages in Canada from the US?

 A CHIP Reverse Mortgage in Canada differs greatly from reverse mortgages offered by our American neighbours.
 In the US there are numerous reverse mortgage providers, each offering different features.
 Much of the media and misinformation about reverse mortgages is rooted in the US.
 HomEquity Bank (the only provider of reverse mortgages in Canada) is a federally regulated Schedule 1 Canadian bank, which ensures that you have a trusted and secure bank providing you with your reverse mortgage.

 How have Reverse Mortgages improved in Canada?

 The Canadian Home Income Plan (CHIP) was founded in 1986 by William Turner.
-The program was initially offered only in Vancouver and by 2001, CHIP Reverse Mortgage was available across Canada.
+The program was initially offered in Vancouver and by 2001, the CHIP Reverse Mortgage was available across Canada.
 In 2009, HomEquity Bank officially became a Chartered Bank and later that year became a Schedule 1 Canadian Bank.
 Over the years, HomEquity Bank has been improving the CHIP Reverse Mortgage, making interest rates more competitive, adding term options and increasing the amount of home equity a client can access.
 HomEquity Bank has also made it mandatory for clients to seek independent legal advice before being approved for a reverse mortgage.